 - Celery: If you would like to add another vegetable or two, like broccoli, cauliflower, or squash, feel free to include it.

 - Onion: Yellow onion tends to be the best type of onion for this recipe, but you can use any kind.

 - Red baby potatoes: Any smaller potato that holds its shape under heat well is going to be the best type of potato for this recipe.
 Make sure to keep the skin on.

-- Chicken broth: You can try this with a beef or vegetable broth instead.
+- Chicken broth: You can also use chicken stock.
+You can try this with a beef or vegetable broth instead.